 If you do not have a certificate for the required language skills, please contact the Language Center!

-The department of Medical Engineering collects all incoming and complete applications until the application deadline, and decides the slot assignment after the 15th January by an unbiased random selection.
+The Study Service Center for Medical Engineering collects all incoming and complete applications until the application deadline, and decides the slot assignment after the 15th January by an unbiased random selection.

 - Universidad Nacional de San Martín, Argentina (contact Elzbieta Garza)